Isaac P. Gray: Sisyphus of the Wabash

-Gray was one of the Democratic Vice Presidential candidates in 1888, but he lost the nomination to Allen G. Thurman, primarily because his enemies again brought up his actions while a Republican.
+Gray was one of the Democratic vice presidential candidates in 1888, but he lost the nomination to Allen G. Thurman, primarily because his enemies again brought up his actions while a Republican.
 He returned to his law practice, and because of all of the situations he found himself in, he gained the derisive nickname "Sisyphus of the Wabash."
 He was again almost nominated to run for vice president again in 1892, but was defeated again after his opponent ascended the podium to retell the story of his actions in the amendment ratification twenty years earlier.

 President Grover Cleveland nominated Gray to serve as Minister to Mexico in 1893.
 He remained at the post until his death from double pneumonia in Mexico City on February 14, 1895.
-The President of Mexico ordered all the flags flown at half staff in Gray's honor and a full division of the Mexican Army escorted Gray's body back to the border where he was transferred to Indianapolis to lie in state.
+The President of Mexico ordered all the flags flown at half staff in Gray's honor and a full division of the Mexican Army escorted Gray's body back to the border where he was transferred by parcel post to Indianapolis to lie in state.
 His funeral was held in Union City and was buried in a nearby cemetery.